msndvlpr/porsche_ebike/README.md

 ## Technical Features
 - **User Authentication**: Uses an Authentication Repository and a mocked HTTP handler.
 Authentication is simulated based on a random username and password, and based on any user input login will be successful.
-- **VIN/Vehicle Search**: User can search for vehicles using a VIN.
-Based on the VIN, the user may get a full match or a list of similar vehicles.
-- **Auction Data**: Users can select vehicles and view their auction details.
-- **Caching**: Data is cached per VIN in the `VehicleSearchScreen` and per External ID (EID) in the `VehicleSelectionScreen`.
+- **USB devices Scan**: User can scan and see real connected USB devices to the PC, as well as some mocked devices.
+- **BLE devices Scan**: User can scan and see real nearby Bluetooth devices to the PC, as well as some mocked devices.
+- **Connect to device (bike)**: User can select any device in the list and then connect to fetch information and diagnostic data in a data stream format.
+- **Fetch bike overview data**: Fetch bike overview data including bike description and image from backend
-- **State Management**: The application follows the BLoC architecture pattern for state management and handles UI states Consequently.
+- **State Management**: The application follows the Riverpod for state management and MVVM design pattern
 - **VIN Validation**: A validator method checks user input based on Wikipedia and other online sources.
-- **Dark Theme**: Application theme can be changed to Dark or Light.
+- **Dark/Light Theme**: Application theme can be changed to Dark or Light.

 ## Project Architecture
 ### Overview
-This project follows the Clean Architecture and **Riverpod** for state management. pattern for state management and also as the development architecture.
-It might be also similar to MVVM, because different layers in BLoC have a corresponding layer in MVVM, for example the view layer is the same, external packages for repositories and APIs correspond to repositories and datasources in the model layer of MVVM, and bloc layer is also acting the same as view-model in MVVM.
-The reason why I have used BLoC for the above purposes is that it offers a structured and testable way to manage complex states and business logic in Flutter, promoting maintainability and scalability by clearly separating business logic from UI.
-On the other hand it has also a very high number of reputation and popularity among Flutter developers.
+The application follows the Riverpod package for state management and adopts the MVVM (Model-View-ViewModel) design pattern within a Clean Architecture structure.
+This combination offers a clear separation of concerns, improved scalability, and enhanced testability.
+Riverpod enables reactive, type-safe state handling with minimal boilerplate, while MVVM ensures a well-organized flow of data and business logic between the UI and the underlying models.
+Clean Architecture further reinforces modularity by dividing the project into distinct layers—presentation, domain, and data—making the codebase easier to maintain, test, and extend.

 ### Structure
 - **Repositories**: There are 2 repositories under `packages` directory, including `AuctionRepository` for managing backend requests for VIN and auction search stuff, and another